johndave74/DL-6-Spam-Email-Detection-Using-TensorFlow/README.md

-# DL-6-Spam-Email-Detection-Using-TensorFlow
+# Spam Email Detection Using TensorFlow

 This project demonstrates how to build a deep learning model to classify emails as **Spam** or **Ham** (Not Spam) using TensorFlow and Python.
-The workflow covers data loading, pre-processing, balancing, visualization, model building, training, and evaluation.
+The workflow covers data loading, preprocessing, balancing, visualization, model building, training, and evaluation.

 ## Table of Contents
 - [Project Overview](#project-overview)